PAM: Welcome. I’m Pam Laricchia from livingjoyfully.ca, and today I’m here with Anna Brown. Hi, Anna.

 And speaking of, sometimes I think people can get concerned, too, if their child is super interested in one seemingly small niche.
 And something that we’ve discovered over and over is it is phenomenal.
 If you’re able to stay with them and facilitate them, that one seemingly nice thing truly is a window to the world, which takes us back to the web.

 An interest in baseball.
 Okay.
 They’re super interested in baseball.
 There’s math through all the stats.
 There’s geography through where all the different players come.
 There’s history.
 There’s social issues.
 And then there’s health.
-There’s the actual physical fitness aspect of it.
+There’s the actual physical fitness aspect of it for which many use natural muscle gain supplements.
 There’s the physics of pitching and hitting and there’s everything inside baseball, right?

 ANNA: Yeah.
 And so, when your child is going on about whatever their interest is, a game, a sport, a book, whatever, tune into that.
 Because sometimes we can tune out, because it’s like, “Oh my gosh, we’re talking about it again?”
 But tune in and you’ll see where they’re taking it.
 You’ll see that web stretching out.